US-GHG-Center/RetrievalToolbox.jl/docs/src/design/design.md

 Kinda bad for e.g. gas scale factors that mean factors of some initial atmospheric state.

+## Explicit and lengthy or simplified and short?

+Explain why some code sections look explicitly verbose and long, and why making it shorter and less verbose is an option - sometimes.

 ## Wrapper functions and specific dispatch

 ## Considering quantities with physical units